Insights

 • It’s less noticeable and can be overlooked.

-Decrease clutter and increase scanability even more by using a one-column layout.
-An exception is for fields that logically group together (i.e. city/state, birth day/month/year, etc.).
+Decrease clutter and improve scannability with a one-column layout.
+Exceptions apply to fields that naturally group together (e.g., city/state, birth day/month/year).

 Error message